 Michelangelo Iconoclastia

-The Michelangelo Iconoclastia publication series (2023-2024) consists of facsimile reproductions of an old tourist book on the work of the famous Renaissance artist Michelangelo Buonarotti, in which the visual reproductions are altered with the aid of AI.
-The series consists of a growing number of volumes, each dedicated to a different material, style or figurative motif with which pieces of art can be made.
+The Michelangelo Iconoclastia artist book series (2023-2025) consists of facsimile reproductions of an old ubiquitous art historical tourist guide on the work of the famous Renaissance artist Michelangelo Buonarroti, in which the photographic reproductions are altered with the aid of AI.
+The different volumes each focus on a specific visual motif inspired by my archive of images cut out from old, second hand books.

-When looked at these books on their own, the interplay between the titles and text referring to the original works of art and the visual offspring of their depictions comes to the forefront (as can be seen in the overview of pages of Volume 1 on this page).
+When looked at these books on their own, the interplay between the titles and text referring to the original works of art and the visual offspring of their depictions comes to the forefront.